aesthetic-suite/framework/README.md

 Standard structure for defining properties.

 * Supports camel case property names.
-* Units can be written is literal numbers.
+* Units can be written as literal numbers.

 ```javascript
 button: {